TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/06 - Tosca Distributed Agent Configuration.md

 ![](./img/Pasted%20image%2020230216114003.png)

 Enter the Machine details, these will determine how Tosca will filter agents for test events.
-As you can select agents
+As you can select agents for a test event based on the information stored in this screen.
+These are not mandatory or require changing, however will only match when these values are selected in tosca. will be covered later in the test event setup.

 ![](./img/Pasted%20image%2020230216114034.png)

+Setup the

 ![](./img/Pasted%20image%2020230216114119.png)